 Hunger and crankiness

-Initially, you may feel pretty hungry and cranky, especially if you’re a habitual evening snacker and your fasting period cuts that off.
-Drink lots of water, and make friends with new kinds of herbal teas to give you something flavorful for the evenings.
-You will adjust.
+Initially, you may feel pretty hungry and cranky, especially if you’re an evening snacker and your fasting period cuts that off.
+Drink lots of water, try new kinds of herbal teas to give you something flavorful for the evenings, and practice hobbies to keep you occupied.
+You’ll adjust, we promise.

 Dehydration

-Food provides a significant proportion of your daily fluid intake, so although it might seem weird, you can actually get dehydrated through fasting.
-Again, drink lots of water, and be sure to schedule a bunch of vegetables and fruits into your meal plan.
+Food provides a big proportion of your daily fluid intake, so, if you’re eating a lot less in your eating window and not focusing on your hydration, you can get dehydrated through fasting.
+Again, drink lots of water, and be sure to add plenty of vegetables and fruits into your meal plan.

 Is 14:10 intermittent fasting safe?

-14:10 is considered one of the easiest and safest fasting methods, so it’s on the table for most people to try.
+14:10 is considered one of the safest fasting methods, so it’s on the table for most people to try.

 That said, there are some people who should avoid fasting, no matter how gentle the schedule seems.
-Don’t try intermittent fasting — unless you have your doctor’s full blessing and support — if you:
+Don’t try intermittent fasting without your doctor’s full blessing and support if you:

 • are extremely active